 Indiana Oversize Overweight Permitting System Overview

-Motor carrier customers can apply for OSW permits using our comprehensive system that features multiple ways to input destinations and the option to choose a pre-approved route or one of the system’s alternate routes to receive your permit immediately.
+Motor carrier customers can apply for OSOW permits using our comprehensive system that features multiple ways to input destinations and the option to choose a pre-approved route or one of the system’s alternate routes to receive your permit immediately.

-You can access our OSW permitting system through motorcarrier.dor.in.gov.
+You can access our OSOW permitting system through motorcarrier.dor.in.gov.
 If you had an account for the previous system, you do not need to create a new account or login.

 Gear up before applying for your next permit by:

 - Viewing a demonstration

 - Reading our quick start guide and the comprehensive online user guide

 You may want to have the quick start guide and user guide available when applying for your first few permits.